 Do not read this post and assume you can do nothing about that spot on your skin.
 There are many different types of skin cancer and some are quite dangerous and fast-growing.
 Some do require treatment right away.
 “Any pimple that doesn't heal after 3-4 weeks or if something hurts, itches or bleeds” – that's when you should have it checked, according to the nurse.

-So I'm just sayin', don't blindly do what I'm doing, I'm not a doc or anywhere close, I'm just sharing my own thoughts.
-Instead talk to your doc, do some research, and use your brain.
+So I'm just sayin', don't blindly do what I'm doing, I'm not a doc or anywhere close, I'm just sharing my story.
+Instead talk to your doc, do some research, and use common sense!

 DON'T MISS THESE UPDATES:

 - Read a little update in this post.

 - Read this next update: I thought I permanently disfigured my face with black salve — skin cancer update.